 The reason exercise has such a profound effect on so many different body systems is very similar to the reason diet and nutrition do.
 In a separate article about healthy eating, I described how food influences health.
 Our bodies are biochemical in nature, and biochemistry very simply refers to all of the metabolic pathways in the body that use vitamins, minerals, fats and protein to do their jobs.
-The body uses nutrients to create hormones, to produce brain chemicals, to regulate cellular communication, to launch a healthy immune response to an infection, to grow stronger bones and ultimately to influence all body functions.
+The body uses nutrients to create hormones, produce brain chemicals, regulate cellular communication, maintain a strong immune system, grow stronger bones and ultimately to influence all body functions.
 While food provides the raw materials for our biochemsitry, exercise has a direct and measurable effect on how the body uses those nutrients.
 Exercise changes the body’s metabolism and biochemistry at a cellular level.

-Some ways in which exercise improves the biochemistry of the body include improving mitochondrial function, protecting against free radicals, decreasing inflammation and promoting healthy gene expression.
+Some ways in which exercise improves the biochemistry of the body include improving mitochondrial health, protecting against free radicals, balancing inflammation and promoting healthy gene expression.

 During exercise, skeletal muscles require a steady supply of energy and therefore place a high demand on mitochondria—the energy-producing parts within our cells.
 Cells respond to exercise by creating more mitochondria and improving the efficiency of existing mitochondria.
 This results in more cellular energy, feeling more energetic and alert and burning more calories.
 Improving mitochondrial function may reduce the risk of many debilitating conditions, including Alzheimer’s disease, migraine headaches, chronic fatigue syndrome, fibromyalgia, heart disease and diabetes.